How do I port my number?

 What if my port gets rejected?

-No worries - this is rare, but if it happens, we’ll work with you to identify what information needs to be corrected and resubmit quickly.
+No worries!
+If this happens, we’ll work with you to identify what information needs to be corrected and get it resubmitted.

 What if my carrier is not listed here?